-I had read about people seeing a picture of a child and just knowing that child was meant to be in their family, but it took until our last adoption for me to experience it.
+I had read stories about people seeing a picture of a child and just knowing that child was meant to be in their family, but it took until our last adoption for me to experience it.

 I saw her picture, even though we were not planning on adopting again, and there was something about her that sent a jolt of recognition through my body.
 It seemed crazy at the time, because not only weren’t we adopting again, we weren’t even really thinking about it.
 Yet, a year a half later, here she is in our family.
-Our other experiences were more mundane.
-Two of our children were sent to us as referrals, and for two others, it was more of a matter of us realizing over the course of time that instead of finding another family for these girls, they were meant to be ours.
+Our other experiences and stories were more mundane.
+Two of our children were sent to us as referrals, and for two others, it was more of a matter of us realizing over time that instead of finding another family for these girls, they were meant to be ours.

-Experiences of seeing your child’s picture for the first time vary from no feelings at all, yet moving forward and eventually falling in love, to that electric jolt of recognition that I experienced with our last child, and everywhere in between.
+Experiences and stories of seeing your child’s picture for the first time vary from no feelings at all, yet moving forward and eventually falling in love, to that electric jolt of recognition that I experienced with our last child, and everywhere in between.

 Enjoy some of these stories of how people knew, just knew, that their child was meant to be theirs.
 Some had experiences similar to mine.